mutualmobile/FitWatchCompose/README.md

 - fix crashes on mobile app
 - show numbers only keyboard in wear os application
 - fix bugs in syncing data items (sometimes calories won't sync)
+- Sync data when the devices are not connected

 ## Tech Stack